 Best Paid Substack Newsletters 2026: 15 Worth Your Money

-Substack crossed 8.4 million paid subscribers in Q1 2026 — a 68% jump from the 5 million milestone in 2025.
-With more than 50 newsletters earning at least $500,000 per year and the top 27 generating over $22 million combined, the paid newsletter market has never been bigger.
+Substack crossed 8.4 million paid subscriptions in Q1 2026 — a 68% jump from the 5 million milestone reported by Backlinko in March 2025.
+With more than 50 newsletters earning at least $500,000 per year and the top 27 generating over $22 million combined, according to Press Gazette's revenue ranking, the paid newsletter market has never been bigger.
 But bigger also means noisier.

 If you subscribe to just five paid Substacks at the typical $5–15/month price point, you're spending $300–900 per year.
 That makes choosing wisely a real financial decision — and managing them once you subscribe even more important.
 If you're already overwhelmed by Substack emails, our Substack overload guide covers how to tame the chaos.